-The mid-way point of 2012 is upon us.
-When the clock strikes midnight on Friday, Q2 will be in the books and we officially begin the home stretch.
+The mid-way point is upon us.
+When the clock strikes midnight on June 30th, Q2 will be in the books and we officially begin the home stretch.
 Seems like the perfect opportunity to conduct a mid-year performance review of your sales compensation plan and quota attainment to determine if you are on your way to making the number.

 At the end of Q1, I wrote an article on how to assess your year-to-date performance through the first 90 days.
 In that post, I provided guidance on how to rank your performers (low, medium, high) and what level of action you should take based on the assessment.
 In today’s post, I’ve updated the tool for you to assess your sales compensation and quota attainment by rep (or team) for the first half of the year.
 To start, (Download the Mid-Year Sales Compensation Assessment Dashboard Tool Here) populate the top half of the document to understand your team’s performance and relative compensation payouts.
 This is important for three reasons: